kanafas/kanafas/README.md

-Objective oriented typescript library for rendering 2d graphics.
+Object-oriented library for rendering 2d graphics.
+All in typescript!